 - Fixing an existing security vulnerability

-- Security Polices in SQL – Ensure that the following security standards are set to on in Azure SQL services :
+- Security Policies in SQL – Ensure that the following security standards are set to on in Azure SQL services :

-- Activate Threat Detection – This security option adds a new security layer that enables clients to response and address the potential attacks because they occur by giving the security notifications on anomalous operations.
+- Activate Threat Detection – This security option adds a new security layer that enables clients to respond and address the potential attacks because they occur by giving the security notifications on anomalous operations.
 Customers will encounter an alert on the detection of suspicious data operations, SQL injection attacks, and potential vulnerabilities.
-The alerts for SQL threat detection offers information about the suspicious activity and suggest method to mitigate and investigate the attack.
+The alerts for SQL threat detection offer information about the suspicious activity and suggest a method to mitigate and investigate the attack.